California Hub for Energy Efficiency Financing Pilot Programs

 If you have any questions about the California Hub for Energy Efficiency Financing pilot programs, please contact firstname.lastname@example.org or (916) 651-8157.

-About the California Hub for Energy Efficiency Financing (the Hub)
+About the California Hub for Energy Efficiency Financing (CHEEF)

 The pilots seek to determine whether financing can yield the same type of energy savings as traditional utility rebates and incentives.
 Additionally, the pilots will test how on-bill repayment (OBR), through which customers can repay loans via their monthly utility bills, may encourage program uptake as well as improve loan performance.
-OBR functionality for the small business and affordable multifamily programs is scheduled to launch in 2021.
+OBR functionality for the small business program, GoGreen Business, is scheduled to launch in 2021.

-The residential program completed its two-year pilot phase in 2018 and was approved by the CPUC to transition to a full program in April 2020.
-The small business pilot program was launched in 2019 and will be evaluated at the end of its two-year pilot phase.
-The affordable multifamily program opened for business in 2019 and will enter the pilot phase upon its first project enrollment.
+The residential program, formerly known as REEL and now called GoGreen Home, completed its two-year pilot phase in 2018 and was approved by the CPUC to transition to a full program in April 2020.
+GoGreen Business was launched in 2019 and will be evaluated at the end of its two-year pilot phase.
+The affordable multifamily program, GoGreen Multifamily, opened for business in 2019 and will enter the pilot phase upon its first project enrollment.